Best College Towns in America

 The city is home to a vibrant artistic community, where students can often get involved.

-Bellingham is an eclectic city that thrives off of creativity.
+Bellingham is an eclectic city that thrives on creativity.
 With an active community and beautiful location, you will find there are endless opportunities to explore while living in Bellingham.

 Bellingham sits at the base of Mount Baker, the third-highest mountain in Washington.
 It is also one of the snowiest locations in the world and even has its own ski resort.
 Students at Western can get discounted season passes to Mount Baker, where you can ski, snowboard, snowshoe, sled, and much more.
 There are also over 2,400 miles of trails with routes perfect for new and experienced explorers.
 You can enjoy hiking, biking, fishing, and even camping overlooking incredible scenic views.